sNiper-Qian/Rainbow_ddpg/README.md

-# Rainbow DDPG
+# Rainbow DDPG with ResNet18 Backbone

-This repository contains Rainbow DDPG algorithm from paper Sim-to-Real Reinforcement Learning for Deformable Object Manipulation along with a toy pushing task to demonstrate how to use the code.
+This repository contains a modified version of the Rainbow DDPG algorithm from the paper "Sim-to-Real Reinforcement Learning for Deformable Object Manipulation".
+In this version, the backbone of actor has been changed to ResNet18.
+This repository also includes a toy pushing task to demonstrate how to use the code.

 ## Instructions

-The code was tested on Mac OS with Python3.6.
+The code was tested on Ubuntu20.04 with Python3.7.
 Use of virtualenvs is recommended.
-To run:
+To run the training:

 ```
 pip install -r requirements.txt
 python main.py
 ```

-Runnign a full training may take more than 24 hours on a machine with Nvidia Titan GPU and use a considerable amount of memory.
+Original model: Running a full training (250 epochs) may take more than 24 hours on a machine with Nvidia Titan GPU and use a considerable amount of memory (by authors of the paper).
+After replacing the actor backbone with ResNet18: It takes more than 4 days for running 150 epochs on a machine with RTX 3090.

+Results:
+This modification has led to some instability in the learning process compared to the original version (See figure below).
+Further tuning and optimization may be required to achieve stable learning with the ResNet18 backbone.

-To run a demonstration of the toy task:
+Besides, to run a demonstration of the toy task:

 ```
 pip install -r requirements.txt